 The journalists talk among themselves a lot.
 They discuss what they will be filing, and what storylines they will be covering.

-Because they are all being exposed to the same information, there is little difference.
+Because they are all being exposed to the same information, there is little difference in what they file.
 The usual editorial tensions of working closely with competitors appear not to exist.

-The group is well aware that this is little more than a public relations stunt by the military, but all four are keen to take part for the experience of travelling to a recent war zone.
+The group is well aware that this is little more than a public relations stunt by the military, but all four are keen to take part in order to experience travelling to a recent war zone.